World War II Memorial: Construction

 Ground was broken in November 2000.
 The construction was managed by General Services Administration.

-The triumphal arches were crafted by Rock of Ages Corporation.
+New England Stone Industries of Rhode Island was hired by the general contractor to fabricate the stone; it worked closely with St. Florian and the ABMC throughout the process.
+The triumphal arches were sub-contracted to and crafted by Rock of Ages Corporation.
 Sculptor Raymond Kaskey created the bronze eagles and two wreaths that were installed under the arches, as well as 24 bronze bas-relief panels that depict wartime scenes of combat and the home front.
 The bronzes were cast over the course of two and a half years at Laran Bronze in Chester, Pennsylvania.
 The stainless-steel armature that holds up the eagles and wreaths was designed at Laran, in part by sculptor James Peniston, and fabricated by Apex Piping of Newport, Delaware.
-The twin bronze wreathes decorating the 56 granite pillars around the perimeter of the memorial — as well as the 4,048 gold-plated silver stars representing American military deaths in the war — were cast at Valley Bronze in Joseph, Oregon.
+The twin bronze wreaths decorating the 56 granite pillars around the perimeter of the memorial – as well as the 4,048 gold-plated silver stars representing American military deaths in the war – were cast at Valley Bronze in Joseph, Oregon.
 "I'd see buckets full of the stars going through the foundry, and think that each stood for 100 men.
 The magnitude was overwhelming," Dave Jackman, former president of Valley Bronze, recalled in 2004.

 The John Stevens Shop designed the lettering for the memorial and most of the inscriptions were hand-carved in situ.

 The memorial opened to the public on April 29, 2004, and was dedicated in a May 29 ceremony attended by thousands of people.
 The memorial became a unit of the national park system on November 1, when authority over it was transferred to the National Park Service.